Former Leeds defender Norman Hunter dies at 76 with COVID-19

 Hunter made 726 appearances for Leeds and won two league titles and the FA Cup.

-“Hunter was at the heart of the defense as the club became champions of England twice,” Leeds said.

 He also played 28 times for England.
-Although he was in the squad for the World Cup in 1966, he did not play in a match at the final tournament in England.
+Although he was in the squad for the World Cup in 1966, he did not play in a match at the final tournament in England and only received a winners’ medal in 2009.
+Originally, only the 11 players on the field at the end of the win over West Germany received medals.

+Hunter was also the winner of the inaugural PFA player of the year award in 1974.

+“All at the PFA are deeply saddened to hear of passing.
+Football has lost a legend and we join the entire football community in mourning this loss,” the players’ union wrote on Twitter.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports